openstack/horizon/doc/source/contributor/quickstart.rst

 The ``openstack_dashboard`` directory contains a reference Django project that uses ``horizon``.

-For development, both pieces share an environment which (by default) is built with the ``tools/install_venv.py`` script.
-That script creates a virtualenv and installs all the necessary packages.

 If dependencies are added to either ``horizon`` or ``openstack_dashboard``, they should be added to ``requirements.txt``.